lobziik/rlog/README.md

     >>> logger.warning("Spam!")
     >>> logger.error("Eggs!")

-Redis clients subscribed to ``test`` will get a json log record.
+Redis clients subscribed to ``test`` will get a json log record by default.

+_RedisHandler_ and _RedisListHandler_ also accepted all redis client settings as kwargs.
+More info about client settings you may find in [redis-py](https://github.com/andymccurdy/redis-py) documentation.

+Custom formatters also supported, handlers accept this as _formatter_ keyword argument.
+JSONFormatter from this package used as default.

 You can use the ``redis-cli`` shell that comes with ``redis`` to test this.
 At the shell prompt, type ``subscribe my:channel`` (replacing with the channel name you choose, of course).
 You will see subsequent log data printed in the shell.